-If you’ve followed the news lately, you’ve probably seen that a lot of goods are in short supply.
-Everything from semiconductors to sausage, rental cars to lumber has been hard to come by.
-You can blame the pandemic for many of these shortages, sure, but the underlying issues are more complex.
+If you followed the news in the post-pandemic season, you probably noticed that a lot of goods were in short supply.
+Everything from semiconductors to sausage, rental cars to lumber had been hard to come by.
+You could blame the pandemic for many of these shortages, sure, but the underlying issues were more complex.
 And one of those issues?
 Inventory management practices.

-The last decade was defined by lean supply chains.
+The 2010s were defined by lean supply chains.
 Everything was shipped just-in-time with little buffer for disruptions.
 This was really good for efficiency and profits, but really bad for handling unexpected events.

 So with that in mind, we’re going to talk about what inventory management is and how you can do it well.
 By following these tips, you can reduce your risk of running out of stock when you need it.
 That means more money in your pocket, more happy customers, and a generally less stressful life as a business owner.